 Dr. Jacqueline Winkelmann, Pediatrician and Former Chair of the Children’s Hospital of Orange County

 For most babies, it doesn’t matter what food you start with when learning how to introduce solids to baby.
 Many moms start with a single-grain cereal followed by a pureed fruit or vegetable.
 Once your baby learns to eat one food, it’s okay to introduce him or her to another food.
-It’s recommended to only give your baby one food at a time and wait a few days to make sure she has no allergic reactions like diarrhea, a rash, or vomiting.
+It’s recommended to only give your baby one food at a time and wait a few days to make sure she has no food allergies indicated by allergic reactions like diarrhea, a rash, or vomiting.
 This helps determine which first solids for baby cooperate best with your baby’s digestion and health.
 If you think your baby has an allergic reaction to a food, talk to your pediatrician.
 Here are a few other pointers for starting baby on solids:

-It doesn’t matter if you start with a fruit or vegetable.
+• It doesn’t matter if you start with a fruit or vegetable.
 Though pediatrician opinions might vary on this, there is no evidence that a baby will develop a dislike for vegetables if you start with fruit as your first solid for baby.
 What’s most important is that your baby has a balanced diet.

-If you use dry baby cereal, add breast milk, formula or water to it and make sure it’s fortified with iron.
+• If you use dry baby cereal, add breast milk, formula or water to it and make sure it’s fortified with iron.
 Starting baby on solids can be simple while still providing the nutrients needed for development!

-• It’s okay to introduce some potentially allergenic foodssuch as eggs, dairy, peanuts, or soy around 4-6 months of age.
+• It’s okay to introduce some potentially allergenic foods, such as eggs, dairy, peanuts, or soy around 4-6 months of age.
 Be aware of any allergic reactions and make sure you introduce only one food at a time.
 Noting which of baby’s first solids agree with them the most and least helps parents plan for the future of their baby’s diet and development.

 • You can also introduce soft finger foods once your baby starts bringing his or her hands or other objects to her mouth.
 Baby feeding essentials for starting solids even come down to texture!
 Make sure anything you give your baby is soft, easy to swallow and cut into bite-sized pieces to prevent choking.
 Great examples of foods to try include scrambled eggs, well-cooked pasta, finely chopped chicken, cut-up potatoes, peas, or small pieces of banana.